EzioTheDeadPoet/actions-mdBook-indexer/README.md

             regenerate_cache: "True"
 ```

-Formatting and content of the queries.json on the GET branch:
+Formatting and content of the queries.json on the POST branch:
 ```json
 [
   {